Kitchener Rangers: History

-The 1960s
+1960s

-For their debut season in 1963–64 the team moved into the Kitchener Memorial Auditorium, which had previously been home to the Kitchener Greenshirts and the Kitchener Canucks.
+For their debut season in 1963–64, the team moved into the Kitchener Memorial Auditorium, which had previously been home to the Kitchener Greenshirts and the Kitchener Canucks.
 On Tuesday, October 1, 1963, the Rangers' first coach, Steve Brklacich, welcomed a 54-player roster of training camp hopefuls just two weeks prior to the home opener.
-The first exhibition game took place on Sunday, October 6, 1963 against the Peterborough Petes.
-The team's first regular season game featured the Rangers and the visiting St. Catharines Black Hawks on Tuesday, October 15, 1963 which dressed the likes of league All-Stars Dennis Hull and Doug Jarrett.
+The first exhibition game took place on Sunday, October 6, 1963, against the Peterborough Petes.
+The team's first regular season game featured the Rangers and the visiting St. Catharines Black Hawks on Tuesday, October 15, 1963, which dressed the likes of league All-Stars Dennis Hull and Doug Jarrett.
 The first goal in team history was scored by John Beechey, assisted by Gary Sabourin and Tommy Miller, at 11:36 of the first period.
 The team's first captain, Alexander 'Sandy' Fitzpatrick, would score the first game-winning goal in team history, breaking open a 3–3 tie in the third period to propel the Blueshirts to a 4–3 win.
 The Rangers were successful promoting the team in the community, drawing high attendance despite a poor first season in the standings which finished with a record of 9-41-6 (W-L-T).

 The Rangers struggled during their first three seasons in the OHA, finishing under .500 in the following two campaigns (6th in 1964–65, 7th in 1965–66).
 Despite the seventh-place finish in 1965–66, the team finished the year strong and won the first two rounds of playoffs to make it to the OHA Finals, eventually falling 4–1 in a best-of-seven series to the Oshawa Generals and a young Bobby Orr.
-Kitchener finished in first place the next season (1966–67, 38-10-6), earning their first Hamilton Spectator Trophy in franchise history as regular season champions, but fell to the Toronto Marlboros in the semi-finals.
+Kitchener finished in first place the next season (1966–67, 38–10–6), earning their first Hamilton Spectator Trophy in franchise history as regular season champions, but fell to the Toronto Marlboros in the semi-finals.
 In 1967–68, the Rangers were first again in the OHA and went on to win their second consecutive Hamilton Spectator Trophy.
 They played in the Finals again, but this time losing a close series 4 games to 3 with a tie, to the eventual Memorial Cup champion Niagara Falls Flyers.
 In 1968–69, Jim Malleck succeeded Eugene George as the team's president.
 In November 1968, Kitchener native Dave Weber was appointed coach after Wally Kullman was relieved of his duties.
-But the Rangers posted just nine wins (9-40-5), finishing in 10th place after seeing 13 players from the previous season graduate to the professional ranks.
+But the Rangers posted just nine wins (9–40–5), finishing in 10th place after seeing 13 players from the previous season graduate to the professional ranks.
 In 1969, Walter (Punch) Scherer, a former scout for the Boston Bruins, became the team's general manager.
 The decade finished on a high note, however, as rookie Bill Barber dressed in his first of three junior seasons in Kitchener and tallied 37 goals and 86 points in just 54 regular season games.